LAST UPDATED: January 7, 2021

 Who does this Section G apply to?
-It applies to Children based in Europe.
-All references to “Child” or “Children” in this Section G are references to such European Children only.
-References to such European Children’s “parents” should be understood in the same light.
+It applies to Children based in the EEA+.
+All references to "Child or "Children" in this Section G are references to such EEA+ Children only.
+References to such EEA+ Children’s "parents" should be understood in the same light.

 EU-specific rights.
 Under certain circumstances, Children may have certain rights – including those set out below: